teochikhany/lox3/README.md

 ## To - Do's
-- Optimise how global variables are referenced
+- [x] Optimize how global variables are referenced
-- Optimise how line are stored
+- [ ] Optimize how line are stored